MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/dataview-mappings.md

 The `conditions` section establishes rules for a particular data mapping.
 If the data matches one of the described sets of conditions, the visual accepts the data as valid.

-Currently, for each field, you can specify a minimum and maximum value.
+For each field, you can specify a minimum and maximum value.
 The value represents the number of fields that can be bound to that data role.

 > [!NOTE]
 > If a data role is omitted in the condition, it can have any number of fields.